czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

-description = "Learn how to do copywriting research effectively" image = "/v1629718628/Learn_how_to_research_effectively_gnk4yb.jpg" tags = ["copywriting", "marketing", "Business"] title = "12 effective ways of doing copywriting research"
+description = "Learn how to do copywriting research effectively" image = "/v1629718628/Learn_how_to_research_effectively_gnk4yb.jpg" tags = ["copywriting", "marketing", "Business"] title = "11 research methods you shouldn't ignore"

 +++
-Should copywriters do research?

-Yes, they should.
 Research is the difference between great and mediocre content.

 If you didn’t know Google penalizes you if the content on your website is a replica of someone else’s.